jscript-panel/jscript-panel.github.io/docs/gallery/thumbs.md

 ![thumbs](../images/thumbs.png)

+!!! note
+	The latest versions limit themselves to loading no more than 64MB of files from disk.
+This is to prevent out of memory errors that may have adverse affects on the stability/performance of the whole application.

 By default it will display multiple images (if present) inside the same folder as the playling/selected file.
 The folder path can be configured via the right click menu.